vdhamer/Photo-Club-Hub/Photo Club Hub/Documentation/FAQ_en.md

 <details><summary>Click to expand or collapse answer</summary></p>
 The clubs.</p>

-For example, you can choose to have photos of all club exhibitions of the past years on display.
+For example, a club may choose to have photos of all club exhibitions of the past few years on display.
 But you can also agree that each photographer selects photos themselves for his/her portfolio in the app.
 Or a combination.
 The app does assume that the photos have been selected.
-So it means ten photos rather than a hundred photos per photographer per year.
+This suggests having, say, less than ten new photos (rather than a hundred photos per photographer per year).
 Portfolios and exhibiting mean making choices.
 </details></p>

 </li><li>